Workshops

 Please register for either the workshops day (16 December) or a suitable combination of days (16-18 December).

-Workshops organiser: Professor Adrian Hopgood, University of Portsmouth, UK
+Workshops organiser: Prof. Adrian Hopgood, University of Portsmouth, UK

 Sessions 1 and 2 - Stream 1 (11.00-12.30 and 13.15-14.45 Peterhouse Lecture Theatre)